How to watch Thursday Night Football for free

-While still under the Amazon umbrella, Twitch has streamed the previous two games and will continue streaming all Thursday Night Football games on its platform for free.
-Twitch was purchased by Amazon for $970 million in 2014.
+While still under the Amazon umbrella, Twitch has streamed the previous two games and will continue streaming all Thursday Night Football games on its platform for free, WTAJ reports.
+Amazon purchased Twitch for $970 million in 2014.

 The broadcast will still come from Amazon Prime, which holds the exclusive Thursday Night Football rights for the next 11 years.
 Amazon paid the NFL a reported $11 billion for the deal.